 it's all about balance

 Only you will know the perfect balance.
 Do you feel too silly?
 Do you feel too aggressive?
 Is the drape distracting?
 Would you rather read a book than go on a hike?
 Start with one extra detail in your outfit and see if you want more.
 Some women feel better in more, some can only take so much, and some don’t want or need any at all.
 It’s very personal.
-Also, don’t forget the bold hues and tailored fit.
-Those say you mean business.
+What you need can also vary from day to day.

 Let's see it all in action

 I think the biggest misconception about a Minimal Classic Wardrobe is that it’s boring.
 In fact, most women in the world aspire to it.
-It’s what the French style aesthetic is all about.
-It’s what most couture fashion houses design.
-It’s what the fashion industry has built as the standard.
+It’s what the French style aesthetic is all about and what most couture fashion houses design.
+The fashion industry has built it as the standard.
 Style icons like Audrey Hepburn, Jackie Onassis, Coco Chanel, Grace Kelly, Amal Clooney, and Victoria Beckham all represent that classic wardrobe aesthetic.